-The Selling Stockholders may offer all or part of the shares for resale from time to time through public or private transactions, at either prevailing market prices or at privately negotiated prices.

-We will pay certain offering fees and expenses and fees in connection with the registration of the Common Stock.
-We will not receive any of the proceeds from the resale of the shares of Common Stock by the Selling Stockholders.
+The Selling Stockholders may offer, sell or distribute all or a portion of the shares of Common Stock registered hereby publicly or through private transactions at prevailing market prices or at negotiated prices.
+We will pay certain offering fees and expenses and fees in connection with the registration of the Common Stock and will not receive proceeds from the sale of the securities by the Selling Stockholders.
 Our Common Stock is currently listed on the Nasdaq Global Market and trades under the symbol "PLBY."
-The last reported sale price of our common stock on the Nasdaq Global Market on May 5, 2021 was \$54.03 per share.